 Most people think this is how you criticize.
 Rarely do we take the same pleasure in saying what we do like.
 Try it; you’ll see how hard it is.
 Here’s something harder; try talking about the things you like FIRST.
 It’s crazy how we just want to rush in and stomp on the things that we feel were less than successful.
 But just imagine if someone gave you criticism that paid equal attention to what worked as to what didn’t.
 Wouldn’t that make you listen a little more closely?
 Wouldn’t it make you a little more open?
 Wouldn’t it give you a little more respect for the words being spoken?

-My Rule of Criticism is this: Put as much energy into describing the things you like as you do the things you don’t like.
+My Rule of Criticism is this: Put as much thought and energy into describing the things you like as you do the things you don’t like.

 This method is infinitely more effective.
 It requires real engagement from the critic; they can’t just stand half in the doorway and flick razor blades at you.
 This is the best kind of criticism you can get.
 Once you understand this you can start giving it yourself.
 And if you come across someone who doesn’t understand this you can calmly explain it to them.
 See that?
 You can use this Rule even in the way you criticize someone’s ability to criticize.
 And if they still act like jerks then go ahead and slap the shit out of them.

-I’m not talking about feeding someone dainty bowls of phony sugarsap just so they won’t get upset and start crying and swearing they’ll never sleep with you again.
+I’m not talking about feeding someone dainty bowls of phony sugarsap just so they won’t get their feelings hurt.
 I’m talking about identifying what works and appreciating it.
 That’s all.